This article is updated in July 2021

 How to access different applications

 If you are not familiar with the MacOS environment, you might find it difficult to access different applications in the remote Mac.
-Don't worry – there is a nice search feature that comes built in with MacOS, known as Spotlight.
+Don’t worry – you can launch various applications using the Terminal.

-With Spotlight, you can easily find and launch Safari, Xcode, Simulator or any other applications on the Mac.
+With Terminal, you can easily launch Safari, Xcode, Simulator and various other applications on the Mac.

 Running on Simulator